 Synology offers a variety of solid storage systems and comes with software that offers a wide variety of features.
 One great feature is the ability to create encrypted folders.
-In this post, I would like to talk about Synology encrypted folders and what you need to know.
+I want to talk about Synology encrypted folders and what you need to know in this post.

-While I have not blogged much about Synology, I have been using Synology products for years now and I have become quite a fan.
-In the consumer / SMB storage market there is a ton of competition, but Synology is easily one of the if not the top provider in the market today.
+While I have not blogged much about Synology, I have been using Synology products for years now, and I have become quite a fan.
+There is a ton of competition in the consumer / SMB storage market, but Synology is easily one of the if not the top providers in the market today.

-- If someone steals or get access to the physical drives they cannot access the data: While stealing is unlikely, giving up your physical drive is possible like when the drive breaks and you have to replace it.
+- If someone steals or gets access to the physical drives, they cannot access the data: While stealing is unlikely, giving up your physical drive is possible, like when the drive breaks and you have to replace it.
 This is a significant value add for everyone.

 What You Need to Know

 When it comes to encrypted folders on Synology, there are several things you need to know BEFORE you start.
 Without this information, you may run into a variety of issues along the way.

 - Creating encrypted folders requires administration permissions: In the consumer market, I do not foresee this being a big issue, but in the SMB, it could be a potential pain point.

 - A folder must be created with encryption initially: It is not possible to convert an existing folder into an encrypted folder or an encrypted folder into a regular folder.
 Plan accordingly!